 Using what he learned at UH, he created Panning for Love as a tribute to Houston’s LGBTQ community.
 “The show is a love letter to the queer community, but also to Houston—because of how warm and welcoming everyone is in the community,” he notes.

-Darusman encourages audiences to close out Pride Month by attending this fun reality show.
+Darusman encourages audiences to celebrate the LGBTQ community by attending this fun reality show.
 “I do think it’s going to be a great time, even though I have no idea how it’s going to end,” he admits.
 “I just know it’s going to be amazing.”

 What: Panning for Love reality dating show